risruc-habteb/kibbitz/readme.md

-%kibbitz is a clone of %rumors by ~paldev. kibbitz depends on %pals.  download it from ~paldev.
+%kibbitz is a clone of %rumors by ~paldev.  https://github.com/Fang-/suite kibbitz depends on %pals.  download it from ~paldev. download on the network with `|install ~riswet/kibbitz`

 kibbitz is a reskin of %rumors with an added field for @p. messages are not signed.  a displayed username is no guarantee of message origination.